AndersRodland/ConfigMgrClientHealth/README.md

 Changes since stable release:
 * Experimental Powershell Core support, tested successfulyl with PowerShell 6.0.1 on Windows 10 64-Bit 1709.
-* Script will reinstall ConfigMgr client with the /ForceInstall parameter if local database files are missing (less than 7).
+* Script will uninstall ConfigMgr client before installing it again if local database files are missing (less than 7).
 * Corrupt WMI check now works on Finish OS language.
 * Did some cleanup on code to improve readability.
+* LocalFiles will now default to C:\ClientHealth if nothign is specified in config.xml

 This software is provided "AS IS" with no warranties.
 Use at your own risk.